SEXUAL MISCONDUCT POLICY

 Section 1: Statement of Purpose

-Illinois Wesleyan University ("University" or "IWU") is committed to creating, fostering and maintaining an educational, employment, business and campus environment that is free of discrimination on the basis of sex.
-IWU does not tolerate discrimination on the basis of sex and is dedicated to prohibiting such conduct in all aspects of university life consistent with the University’s Mission Statement, Vision Statement and Strategic Plan as well as the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Illinois Human Rights Act, and all other applicable State and Federal laws.
+IWU prohibits all acts of sexual misconduct (as defined below) and IWU does not tolerate discrimination on the basis of sex or gender and is dedicated to prohibiting such conduct in all aspects of university life consistent with the University’s Mission Statement, Vision Statement and Strategic Plan, as well as the provisions of Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, the Illinois Human Rights Act, the Illinois Preventing Sexual Violence in Higher Education Act, and all other applicable State and Federal laws.

-Section 2: Definitions
+Section 3: Definitions

 A. Sexual Harassment